 The Singapore Interbank Offered Rate (SIBOR) is the reference interest rate for interbank lending in Singapore, where banks obtain loans from other banks within the Singapore market.
 This interbank market is typically used to transfer funds and currencies between banks in the Singapore market to manage liquidity.
 SIBOR is currently the most common base rate used to calculate home loan interest rates.
 However, this is soon to be changed after the adoption of the SORA.

 SIBOR is set every day by the Association of Banks in Singapore (ABS).
-There are 20 member banks who can report their interest rates daily.
+There are 20 member banks who report their interest rates daily.
 The calculation is made based on these interest rates if at least 12 member banks report their rates for the day.
-If more than 12 member banks report for the day, the upper and lower quartiles are removed to get an average SIBOR.
-If less than 12 member banks report for the day, no SIBOR rate will be calculated.
+If more than 12 member banks report their rates for the day, the upper and lower quartiles are removed to get an average SIBOR.
+If less than 12 member banks report their rates for the day, no SIBOR will be calculated.

-SIBOR rates can be affected by the following factors:
+The SIBOR can be affected by the following factors:

 - Connected economies and exchange rates

 - Supply and demand of transferring funds between banks, borrowers and equity funds in Singapore